vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ```

 ## Install Oh My Posh

+On the other hand, Oh My Posh is a highly customizable prompt framework for PowerShell that allows us to create visually appealing and informative prompts, enhancing our command-line interface with colors, icons and various useful information.

 Oh My Posh enables you to to use the full color set to change the appearance of the commpand prompt by creating your own theme or use one from their extensive library.